 The easiest way to get around this is to purchase the widely-accepted “Student” package from Mawista.
 Don’t worry about the “Student” label – it also says “Work & Travel” which is what the Working Holiday Visa is meant to be.

 It doesn’t provide great coverage, but it’s cheap, has a cancellation period, and ticks all of the bureaucracy boxes (it’s even advertised inside the Ausländerbehörde) – which means you can use it to apply for your visa with confidence and switch insurance providers afterwards.
 Most do.
-I recommend (and personally use) World Nomads.
+I use and recommend World Nomads, also using it to travel around Europe.

 One more tip: buy your insurance a few days before your appointment date, as it can take a day or two for the documents to arrive in your email inbox.
 I’ve had friends who have missed their appointments after getting their insurance at the last minute.